 On June 28, 2004, the Coalition Provisional Authority (CPA), the agency established to temporarily rule Iraq and implement reconstruction programs, was dissolved as Iraq regained its sovereignty.
-At that time, broad responsibility for assistance programs moved from the Secretary of Defense to the Secretary of State.21 In Iraq, the United States provides assistance and, to the extent possible, policy guidance to the Iraqi government through its U.S. embassy under Ambassador Zalmay Khalizad.
+At that time, broad responsibility for assistance programs moved from the Secretary of Defense to the Secretary of State.
+At the Department, the Senior Advisor and Coordinator for Iraq is James Jeffrey.
+In Iraq, the United States provides assistance and, to the extent possible, policy guidance to the Iraqi government through its U.S. embassy under Ambassador Zalmay Khalizad.
 The embassy employs about 1,000 U.S. and locally engaged direct hire staff.
-An Iraq Reconstruction Management Office (IRMO) within the U.S.
+An Iraq Reconstruction Management Office (IRMO) within the U.S. embassy has supplanted CPA assistance efforts in setting requirements and priorities.
+It is headed by Ambassador Joseph A. Saloom.